Porto intro > Sights and Activities > Day trips > Porto Beaches >2 days in Porto > 1 week Porto > Braga Day trip

 Linha do Douro – The Porto to Douro Railway and Train

-This train service, the Linha do Douro, departs from central Porto and the later sections of the route are considered as one of the most picturesque railways in Europe.
+This railway connects Porto with the Pocinho, high up in the Alto Douro, and the later sections of the route are considered as one of the most picturesque railways in Europe.
 This guide will provide an overview of the Linha do Douro train service, different suggested tours and details of the towns that can be visited along the route.

 The Linha do Douro railway as it follows the river upstream